-The input flat-fields can be pre-corrected for both bias and dark:
+The input flat-fields should be initialy corrected for all of these gain, bias and dark correctors:

 The meaning of x and the algorithm itself are the same as in photometric corrections.

-It is strongly recommended correct setting of FITS_KEY_FILTER (environment variables) because the filter should be usable for later processing.
+It is strongly recommended to set of correct value of FITS_KEY_FILTER (environment variables), because the filter identification in the FITS header of the flat-field should be available for some later processing.

 The gain g is determined by the relation

-When gain keyword is available in the header, the values are pre-scaled by the gain so results will realtive against to the value.
-To suppres use of the value, set gain by providing -gain 1.
+When gain keyword is available in the header, the values are initially scaled by the gain so results will be determined relative against to the value.

-The estimation of value of gain is just indicative and the check by some alternative method (factory provided, …) is highly recommended!
+The estimation of value of gain is just indicative and to check by some alternative method (factory provided, …) is highly recommended.

-On input, list of frames representing the flat-fields is expected.
-Optionaly, both bias and dark can by pre-applied on every frame.
+On input, list of observed flat-fields is expected.
+Optionally, all gain, bias and dark corrections can by applied on every frame.

 On output, just the flat-field frame is created.

 Also see Common options